Ten ways to help end violence against women and girls

 Share expert research

 Share Women’s Aid statistics when raising awareness of domestic abuse on social media or in blogs.
 All of our work is underpinned by clear evidence which shows the gendered nature of domestic abuse and the frequency of violence against women.
-We have our Women’s Aid Evidence Hub with up to date information and research and created the Research Integrity Framework with our sister federations in Scotland, Northern Ireland and Wales to drive best practice in research.
+We have our Women’s Aid Evidence Hub with up to date information and research.

 Survivors can visit our forum